-When a company is listed on the stockmarket, it is described as being a public company.
-If you own shares in such a company, it means that you own some of its publicly-listed equity.
+When a company is listed on the stock market, it is described as being a public company, whereas interests in private companies are not publicly traded.

-However, they also sometimes buy stock-exchange listed companies and then take them private.
+They also sometimes buy stock-exchange-listed companies and then take them private.

 By working closely with unlisted (or delisted) companies, the private-equity owner escapes the short-term focus of the equity markets.
 In theory, this gives them the space and time necessary to make the tough decisions needed to turn a company around.